Reliability of Wikipedia: Broad opinions

 Jean Goodwin wrote on the reasons why Wikipedia may be trusted.
 According to him, while readers may not assess the actual expertise of the authors of a given article, they may assess the passion of Wikipedians, and in so far provide a reason for trust.

+Dariusz Jemielniak, a Wikimedia Foundation Board of Trustees member, suggested in 2019 that given the arrival of Wikipedia's 18th birthday, "maybe academics should start treating it as an adult".